 - Pertain to Berkeley Lab’s scientific missions and values

-- Be understandable by a broad range of target audience members
+- Be understandable by the target audience

 - Not focus on narrow topics or events with limited audience appeal

-- Contain obscene, indecent, or profane language;
+- Contain obscene, indecent, or profane language

-- Contain threats or defamatory statements;
+- Contain threats or defamatory statements

-- Contain hate speech directed at race, color, sex, sexual orientation, national origin, ethnicity, age, religion, or disability;
+- Contain hate speech directed at race, color, sex, sexual orientation, national origin, ethnicity, age, religion, or disability

-- Contain sensitive or personally identifiable information;
+- Contain sensitive or personally identifiable information

 - Promote illegal activity